-- Reducing pain and swelling; - Ensuring your safety in your daily activities; - Encouraging you to move, do your exercises and walk; - Preparing you to safely take charge of your rehabilitation and your return home.
+- Reducing pain and swelling; - Ensuring your safety in your daily activities; - Encouraging you to move, do your exercises and walk; - Preparing you to safely take charge of your rehabilitation and your return home; - Improving your functional level, increasing your independence; - Reducing the risk of falls;

-Here is an overview of what might be done during your stay:
+Here is an overview of what might be done during your stay (example of a 5-day stay).

+Day 1 and 2:

-- Day 0 (surgery day): - ▶ We will help you to sit on the edge of the bed. - ▶ You will get up for the first time with the help of the nursing staff to avoid complications (pulmonary, phlebitis, etc.).
-This could take place on Day 1 if your surgery is late in the day. - Day 1: - We will help you do your exercise program, while controlling your pain. - ➤ We will help you get up and, possibly, walk several times a day until you are able to do so safely by yourself. - You will move about with a walker (yours or one supplied by the hospital).
-You will be able to gradually put weight on your leg, depending on your surgeon's instructions. - ► If your condition permits, you may be able to return home.
-If you are discharged from the hospital, you have to leave the room 2 h after the announcement of the discharged. - Day 2: - Everything will be in place to encourage you to be increasingly self-sufficient in your movements (to the bathroom, to your chair, in the corridor), your personal care and getting dressed. - ▶ You will continue your exercises (see the section on exercises). - You will practise various elements to prepare for your return home: stairs, walking, transfer to the bed (Day 1-2). - If your condition permits, you may be able to return home.
-If you are discharged from the hospital, you have to leave the room 2 h after the announcement of the discharged. - ▶ If you've arranged for a convalescent home in your care plan, you could be transferred there today.
+- ▶ We will help you do your exercise program, while controlling your pain. - ▶ We will help you get up and, possibly, walk several times a day until you are able to do so safely by yourself. - ▶ You will move about with a walker (yours or one supplied by the hospital).
+You will be able to gradually put weight on your leg, depending on your surgeon's instructions.

+Dav 3 and 4:

+- ▶ Everything will be in place to encourage you to be increasingly self-sufficient in your movements (to the bathroom, to your chair, in the corridor), your personal care and getting dressed. - ▶ You will continue your exercises (see the section on exercises). - ▶ You will go to the Rehabilitation Department to practise various elements to prepare for your return home: stairs, walking, transfer to the bathtub. - ▶ We will finalize the preparations for your return home.

+Day 5:

+- ▶ You will continue your exercises (see the section on exercises). - ▶ You will be discharged from the hospital.
+You should leave your room by 11:00 a.m.

-EXERCISES: prior to surgery, in the hospital and when you return home
+EXERCISES: in the hospital and when you return home

-- Doing your exercises every day will allow you to accelerate your healing and maximize its benefits.
+Doing your exercises every day will allow you to accelerate your healing and maximize its benefits.
 The exercises are primarily designed to help you recover your strength and your mobility, and to prevent certain complications of a circulatory, respiratory or intestinal nature.
-They also prevent stiffening of your hip. - If you start practicing them before your surgery, you will feel more confident when you do them after your surgery and you will optimize your physical condition. - Following your discharge from the hospital, you may get a few visits at home from the CLSC physiotherapist, in order to continue with your rehabilitation.
+They also prevent stiffening of your hip.
+In general, they will help you optimize your physical condition.

+neip you optimize your physical condition.

+- Following your discharge from the hospital, you may get a few visits at home from the CLSC physiotherapist, in order to continue with your rehabilitation.
 Discuss this with your physiotherapist at the hospital. - You must always maintain a perfect alignment of your leg: foot, knee, and hip well aligned, without torsion.
 It is important to maintain this alignment when you do your exercises, sit, get up, walk, climb stairs, lie in bed, or remain seated.